Employee-led Social Contribution Activities

 Social contribution activities by the Shiseido Group employees are mainly the “Mirai Tsubaki Activities” performed by the whole group, and the “Social Contribution Club” in Japan.

 Mirai Tsubaki Activities is a social contribution activity in which all the employees in the Shiseido Group throughout the world have been participating from FY2012, the 140th anniversary of Shiseido’s foundation.
 By performing the activities that employees have formulated and planned themselves, we return our gratitude to consumers and society that have supported Shiseido until today.

 The Social Contribution Club is an organization established to support employees who are hoping to make a contribution to society.
 The club has been providing various flexible activity programs to create social engagement opportunities for employees.

-Employees who participated in the activity said, “I saw many smiles and heard so many encouraging words through the handcare activity.
+Employees who participated in the activities said, “I saw many smiles and heard so many encouraging words through the handcare activity.
 All of those experiences really gratified me,” and, “Beach cleaning and tree planting were hard work, but working hard with colleagues in the sun made me feel refreshed and strengthened group ties.
-It reminded me of the importance and the responsibility of taking care of the natural environment and partnership with local communities to the next generation.”
-Those words testify that the activities enhance bonds with the community as well as the ties among employees.
+It reminded me of the importance and the responsibility of maintaining the natural environment and partnership with local communities for the next generation.”
+Those words testify that the activities enhance bonds with the community as well as ties among employees.